3,927 products added recently

 Tags Vocabulary, Spelling, Candy, Candy Activities, Writing Prompts, Word Problems, Reading Comprehension, Candy Reading, Candy Passages, Reading Passages

-Science, ELA, Reading, Reading Comprehension, Strategies, Resources for Teachers, Earth and Environmental Sciences, Earth Sciences, Grade 6, 7, 8, 9, Writing Prompts, Worksheets & Printables, Centers, Activities, Teacher Tools, Assessments, Quizzes and Tests, Quizzes, Tests
+Science, ELA, Reading, Reading Comprehension, Strategies, Resources for Teachers, Space, Earth and Environmental Sciences, Grade 6, 7, 8, 9, Writing Prompts, Worksheets & Printables, Centers, Activities, Teacher Tools, Assessments, Quizzes and Tests, Quizzes, Tests

-Science Reading Comprehension Passages and Questions: Types of Mountains (PDF) This very engaging earth science reading passage about Types of Mountains is designed to bridge the gap between science and literacy through strengthening reading comprehension and sparking scientific curiosity in middle school students.
+Science Reading Comprehension Passages and Questions: The Solar System (Word) This very engaging science reading passage about The Solar System is designed to bridge the gap between science and literacy through strengthening reading comprehension and sparking scientific curiosity in middle school students.
 The passage blends English Language Arts skills with accurate science content that supports NGSS classroom practice.
 Ideal for interdisciplinary learning in ELA and Science.
 Suitable for Grade 9 review, too!
-Student Tasks for The Passage: 5 multiple-choice questions targeting main idea, key details, inference, vocabulary in context, and use of evidence 5 vocabulary matching items with clear, student-friendly definitions 5 text-based questions that require citing specific lines or facts 1 summary prompt that asks students to condense central ideas accurately Full answer key for every section Available Formats for this Resource Fillable PDF Word Docs Google Docs FULL CATALOG OF DOWNLOADING LINKS HERE Product Details Length: 4 pages total Grades: 6–8, also suitable for Grade 9 review Use cases: close reading, stations, homework, intervention, test prep, and sub plans Standards support: reinforces informational-text skills and supports NGSS-style sense making through observation, modeling, and clear use of claim, evidence, and reasoning Why Teachers Choose This Set Authentic science content paired with rigorous literacy practice Consistent task structure across all passages for easier planning and smoother student routines Clear, age-appropriate writing that builds confidence without oversimplifying Other Science Reading Collections you May find in the store: 1.
+Student Tasks for The Passage: 5 multiple-choice questions targeting main idea, key details, inference, vocabulary in context, and use of evidence 5 vocabulary matching items with clear, student-friendly definitions 5 text-based questions that require citing specific lines or facts 1 summary prompt that asks students to condense central ideas accurately Full answer key for every section Available Formats for this Resource PDF Fillable PDF Google Docs FULL CATALOG OF DOWNLOADING LINKS HERE Product Details Length: 5 pages total Grades: 6–8, also suitable for Grade 9 review Use cases: close reading, stations, homework, intervention, test prep, and sub plans Standards support: reinforces informational-text skills and supports NGSS-style sense making through observation, modeling, and clear use of claim, evidence, and reasoning Why Teachers Choose This Set Authentic science content paired with rigorous literacy practice Consistent task structure across all passages for easier planning and smoother student routines Clear, age-appropriate writing that builds confidence without oversimplifying Other Science Reading Collections you May find in the store: 1.
 Astronomy & Space Science 2.
 Volcanoes, Rocks, & Mountains 3.
 Rock Cycle, Soil, & Sinkholes 4.
 Mars, Glaciers, & Antarctica 5.
 Water Cycle, Acid Rain, & Wastewater 6.
 Insects, Animals, & Ecosystems 7.
 Bioluminescence & Insects 8.
 Animal Skin, Cats, & T. Rex 9.
 Human Body and Senses 10.
 Health & Applied Bioscience 11.
 Waves, Light, & Imaging 12.
 Electricity & Energy 13.
 Motion & Materials 14.
 Chemistry and Materials Science Use this set to reinforce ELA skills in science, to add literacy to your lessons, and to support independent work.
 The passages strengthen main idea, evidence use, vocabulary in context, inference, cause and effect, and summary writing.
 With ready-to-use assessments and complete answer keys, you can provide focused practice that is simple to run and fast to review.

 Author CORED Education - Middle & High School